petervanrijt/lyumjevsummary/index.md

 <a name="8-version-history"></a>

 # 8. Version history <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
++ v0.4: updated preface with description of Lyumjev.
 + v0.3: added links for automatic Google Translation (2x).
 + v0.2: processed feedback (6x).
 + v0.1: initial commit, copied from <a href="https://www.facebook.com/groups/AndroidAPSUsers/posts/3067666210121442/" target="_blank">my Facebook topic</a>.